 In response, Microsoft has hit the roof, accusing Google’s openness as having ‘limits’ and even claiming Google has ‘made up’ reasons to block the app.

-In a blog post David Howard, Corporate Vice President & Deputy General Counsel, Microsoft, wrote: "It seems to us that Google’s reasons for blocking our app are manufactured so that we can’t give our users the same experience Android and iPhone users are getting.
-The roadblocks Google has set up are impossible to overcome, and they know it.
+In a blog post David Howard, Corporate Vice President & Deputy General Counsel, Microsoft, wrote: “It seems to us that Google’s reasons for blocking our app are manufactured so that we can’t give our users the same experience Android and iPhone users are getting.

 “We think it’s clear that Google just doesn’t want Windows Phone users to have the same experience as Android and Apple users, and that their objections are nothing other than excuses.
 Nonetheless, we are committed to giving our users the experience they deserve, and are happy to work with Google to solve any legitimate concerns they may have.
 In the meantime, we once again request that Google stop blocking our YouTube app.”